-34 Background
+Background

-5 The High Demand Job Training (HDJT) and Texas Industry Partnership (TIP) Programs were established to assist

-- 6 communities in supporting the needs of Texas employers in 2014 and 2016, respectively.
-Both programs leverage - 7 available state and local resources to promote training for high-demand occupations.
-Local Workforce - 8 Development Boards (Boards) apply for the programs in coordination with Economic Development Corporations - 9 (EDC), private corporations, or foundations to provide a one-to-one match of state Workforce Innovation and 10 Opportunity Act (WIOA) funds.
-All but six (6) workforce development boards have participated in at least one of - 11 the programs since its inception.
-Those six are on track to participate in FY22 or FY23. - 11 the programs since its inception.
-The 12
+The High Demand Job Training (HDJT) and Texas Industry Partnership (TIP) Programs were established to assist communities in supporting the needs of Texas employers in 2014 and 2016, respectively.
+Both programs leverage available state and local resources to promote training for high-demand occupations.
+Local Workforce Development Boards (Boards) apply for the programs in coordination with Economic Development Corporations (EDC), private corporations, or foundations to provide a one-to-one match of state Workforce Innovation and Opportunity Act (WIOA) funds.
+All but six (6) workforce development boards have participated in at least one of the programs since its inception.
+Those six are on track to participate in FY22 or FY23.

-13 Request, Overview and Summary
+Request, Overview and Summary